Semantic-Org/Semantic-UI-Docs/README.md

 To configure a different docs location modify [ tasks/docs.json](https://github.com/Semantic-Org/Semantic-UI/blob/master/tasks/admin/docs.json)

-### Running Server
+### Running the Server

-You can then start your docs server (and generate docs) using:
+Start the docs server (and generate docs):

 ```
-#run from inside docs folder that will now contain the compiled docs - windows users can then navigate to http://localhost:9778
+# run from inside docs folder that will now contain the compiled docs
+# windows users can then navigate to http://localhost:9778
 docpad run
 ```

-To watch for changes from your ui folder to serve to your docs instance
+Watch for changes from your UI folder, and serve to the docs instance:

 ```
 gulp serve-docs
 ```